mg-04/mg-04.github.io/_articles/vlsi/floorplan.md

 > Of course, this instruction set is SHIT for logic simplification!

 > Of course, you can probably see optimizations here and there

+# Layout Planning
+We have laid out an inverter